 To add to the depressing thoughts, three families that I know of have recently lost loved ones, not parents, but teens and young adults in the prime of life.
 One friend and her husband are very dear to my heart and her son, gone from us now, was as well.
 Hug your teenager.
 There are no guarantees for any of us.

 As I play with my two year old right now, watching her dig in a sensory bin looking for hidden pirate coins, I think of my mom and how painful her devastating prognosis must have been.
 Nobody could have fought cancer harder.
 She wanted to stay with her five year old.
 With her seven year old.
 And with her 9 year old.
 She would have never chosen to leave her 12 and 13 year old sons.
-She would not have missed her daughter’s high graduation by two months.
+She would not have missed her daughter’s high school graduation by two months.
 And she would never have missed my wedding by a few more months.

 Losing my mother so young and so tragically has shaped my parenting.
 And it is not a bad thing.
 I have tried to teach dependence on Christ rather than me.
 I have not sheltered my girls from death.
 They have attended every funeral I have attended – those of the young and those of the old.
 Drafting wills and estate planning documents as a lawyer for 19 years has taught me that nothing good comes from ignoring our mortality.
 Planning for our inevitable end is responsible.
 Pretending we will never die is foolish.
 And for the Christian it is bittersweet.
 Just like my favorite chocolate.